A big thank you to our company partners!

 - Tim Kelleher, Senior Director, OraNet Europe

-We have been working in partnership with OXSIGHT since 2019 as they have developed their smart glasses, ‘Onyx’, for people with macular disease.
-OXSIGHT sponsored our Annual Conference in 2020 and the company has also helped fund our services through donations.
+We started working with OXSIGHT in 2019 to support the development of their smart glasses, ‘Onyx’, for people with macular disease.
+OXSIGHT also kindly sponsored our Annual Conference in 2020 and the company has also helped fund our services through donations.

 Red Dog Ads is an online advertising platform where users can get paid for their time whilst, at the same time, support the Macular Society, at no cost to them!
 We’ve been working with the company since 2020 and more and more people are taking part.